Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Linked-cluster expansion for effective one-quasiparticle picture

-In this section, we establish the mathematical and computational framework for extracting one quasi-particle (1QP) excitations in the thermodynamic limit using numerical linked-cluster expansions (NLCEs).
-We first introduce the concept of block-diagonalization and explain why cluster additivity is essential for NLCE convergence.
-We then present the NLCE formalism for 1QP excitations and describe how the projective cluster-additive transformation (PCAT) ensures that the effective Hamiltonian satisfies the required cluster-additivity property.
+In this section, we establish the mathematical and computational framework for extracting 1QP excitations in the thermodynamic limit using NLCEs.
+We first introduce the concept of block diagonalization and explain why cluster additivity is essential for NLCE convergence.
+We then present the NLCE formalism for 1QP excitations and describe how the PCAT ensures that the effective Hamiltonian satisfies the required cluster-additivity property.
 Finally, we show how the 1QP dispersion relation is obtained from the effective Hamiltonian via Fourier transformation.